puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_relationships.markdown

 ### Missing Dependencies

-If a resource declares a relationship with a resource that does not exist in the catalog, **compilation will fail** with one of the following errors:
+If one of the resources in a relationship is never declared, **compilation will fail** with one of the following errors:

 * `Could not find dependency <OTHER RESOURCE> for <RESOURCE>`
 * `Could not find resource '<OTHER RESOURCE>' for relationship on '<RESOURCE>'`.